raisaat/Airbnb-Database/README.md

 # Airbnb-Database

-Reverse-engineered the database of the vacation rental web application, [Airbnb](https://www.airbnb.com/), which is an online vacation rental marketplace.
+Reverse-engineered the database of the vacation rental application, [Airbnb](https://www.airbnb.com/), which is an online vacation rental marketplace.

 * Designed the EER diagram for the database, converted it to a relational schema and normalized it to 3NF
 * Created tables, stored procedures and triggers in SQL from the design